carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - predicting a person’s weight based on their height
 - predicting house prices given stock market prices
 - classifying if an email is spam or not
-- classifying an image as eg, person, place, or particular object
+- classifying an image as, e.g., person, place, or particular object

 Typically we will need to train our models with hundreds, thousands or even millions of examples before they work well enough to do any useful predictions or classifications with them.